airlexi/Bachelor-s_Thesis/README.md

 # Bachelors_Thesis

-## Download the file, if you do not want your browser to crash.
+## Download the file, since viewing it via github could crash your browser :)